Performance Analysis of Tri-Sector Reflector Antennas for HAPS-Based Cellular Networks: System model

 Then, the small-scale channel ${\bf h}_{u,c,k}$ for each \ac{PRB} \(k\), is modelled as a Rician fading channel and computed as,

-where $K$ denotes the Rician factor, ${\bf h}^{\rm NLOS}_{u,c,k}$ represents the \ac{NLoS} channel component modeled as Rayleigh fading, and ${\bf h}^{\rm LOS}_{u,c,k}$ represents the \ac{LoS} component which follows a plane-wave approximation as defined in~\cite{3GPP38901}.
+where $K$ denotes the Rician factor, ${\bf h}^{\rm NLOS}_{u,c,k}$ represents the \ac{NLoS} channel component modeled as Rayleigh fading, and ${\bf h}^{\rm LOS}_{u,c,k}$ is the \ac{LoS} component which follows a plane-wave approximation as defined in~\cite{3GPP38901}.

-Finally, it is worth noting that the channel model in~\cite{3GPP38811} consider \ac{HAPS} location above 8 km.
+Finally, it is worth noting that the channel model in~\cite{3GPP38811} considers \ac{HAPS} location above 8 km.
 Meanwhile, placing \ac{HAPS}-mounted \acp{BS} at lower altitudes may increase the \ac{NLoS} probability due to geometric coverage constraints and greater interaction with ground-level urban clutter.
 To address this issue, we extended the channel model for \ac{NTN} scenario, and adopted the \ac{LoS} probability calculation method designed by Sabour~\textit{et al.}~\cite{saboor2024geometry}.
 Particularly, the \ac{LoS} probability in the \ac{NTN} scenarios with \ac{HAPS} deployment altitude below 8 km is calculated by the following formula:

 where \(\theta\) is an elevation angle, \(P^{R_1}_{LoS}\) and \(P^{R_2}_{LoS}\) are \ac{LoS} probabilities for the \acp{UE} in street regions, while \(P^{R_3}_{LoS}\) is the \ac{LoS} probability for the users in the crossroad region, \(W\) and \(S\) denote the typical size of the buildings and the street width correspondingly.
 The total streets and crossroad area can be calculated as \(A = 2SW + S^2\) while \(W\) and \(S\) are defined according to~\cite{ITU_R_P1410_6_2023}, based on the ratio of land covered by buildings to the total area and the mean number of buildings per unit area.
 These parameters are pre-defined for suburban, urban, dense urban and high-rise urban scenarios, so we applied dense urban scenario parameters and calculated weighted average~\ac{LoS} probability for each user directly from the formula~\ref{eq:final_PLOS}.

-The algorithm of \ac{LoS} probability calculation based on the formula~\ref{eq:final_PLOS}, including the calculation of \(P^{R_1}_{LoS}\), \(P^{R_2}_{LoS}\), and \(P^{R_3}_{LoS}\), are presented in detail in~\cite{saboor2024geometry}, while actual applied values of \(W\) and \(S\) are presented in the Table~\ref{tab:param}.
+The algorithm of \ac{LoS} probability calculation based on the formula~\ref{eq:final_PLOS}, including the calculation of \(P^{R_1}_{LoS}\), \(P^{R_2}_{LoS}\), and \(P^{R_3}_{LoS}\), is presented in detail in~\cite{saboor2024geometry}, while actual applied values of \(W\) and \(S\) are presented in the Table~\ref{tab:param}.